 Regarded as a high-impact educational practice, LLCs have shown demonstrated impact on student engagement, retention, graduation and personal success by integrating students into a community of like-minded learners.
 The new space will help MSOE to continue attracting high-caliber students from around the globe, improve student satisfaction, and give them a residential experience to match the quality of the education they are receiving.

 What are the new features in the building?

 The transformation will include 48 additional rooms and a series of two-story collaboration hubs constructed in a southern-facing, glass enclosed addition overlooking the Milwaukee skyline.
 Modernized rooms and living spaces will be flexible and designed to serve the diverse needs of all students.
-New restrooms, a central study area and a kitchenette will round out each floor.
-The ground floor, which currently houses a cafeteria for resident student dining, will be repurposed to provide innovative spaces designed to support interdisciplinary education.
-The third floor of the Campus Center is being transformed into a dining commons and will serve as the primary dining space for resident students, commuters, faculty, staff and visitors.
+New restrooms and a central study area will round out each floor.
+The ground floor will provide innovative spaces designed to support interdisciplinary education.
+The third floor of the Campus Center has been transformed into the Robert Spitzer Dining Commons and serves as the primary dining space for resident students, commuters, faculty, staff and visitors.